val-pin/adam-p-markdown/Compatibility.md

 ### Wordpress

 Discovered by user [Sina Iravanian](https://plus.google.com/116422808039109985732/posts): *Markdown Here* works in the web-based editor for [Wordpress](http://wordpress.com) posts.
+Here's an example, using the options page sample Markdown: http://adampritch.wordpress.com/2012/09/11/4/

 Caveats and tips (based on observations with default Wordpress styling):

 * The Wordpress "Preview" button is your friend.
 What you see there (but not so much in the edit box) is what you get.
 * Hitting `Enter` creates a new paragraph.
 When writing Markdown, this probably isn't what you want, and it causes some problems, like extra newlines in code blocks. `Shift + Enter` to the rescue -- it enters just a newline instead of a paragraph.